Annual 'Click It or Ticket' seat belt campaign on now through July 5

-During the annual Click It or Ticket seat belt campaign that begins Monday, June 22, and runs through Sunday, July 5, law enforcement agencies across the state will patrol in greater numbers for longer hours to help ensure motorists are traveling safely.
+The City of Milton police Department is joining law enforcement agencies throughout Wisconsin during the Click It or Ticket seat belt campaign from now through July 5.

-“The primary goal of this national public education and enforcement initiative is motorist safety,” Wisconsin Department of Transportation (WisDOT) Secretary-designee Craig Thompson said.
-“To move towards our goal of Zero Deaths on Wisconsin roads, we need all motorists to be safe and responsible.
-That means buckle up, watch your speed and set the phone aside.”
+“Despite advances in vehicle technologies, wearing a seat belt remains the most important and effective step motorists can take to prevent being injured or killed in a traffic crash,” said Chief Scott Marquardt.
+“Simple actions such as buckling up, watching your speed and driving alert will help prevent many crashes and injuries, while also minimizing impacts on emergency responders and health care professionals.”

-Wisconsin’s current seat belt use rate is 90.2 percent – the highest ever.
-Still, of all the car and light truck occupants killed in Wisconsin traffic crashes last year, 44 percent were not wearing a seat belt.
+Currently, Wisconsin’s seat belt use rate stands at 90.2 percent – the highest ever.
+Still, 44 percent of the car and light truck occupants killed in Wisconsin traffic crashes last year were not buckled up.

-Wisconsin’s primary seat belt law, in place since 2009, allows law enforcement to stop and cite motorists for failing to wear a seat belt.
-Drivers can also be cited for every unbuckled passenger in their vehicle.
-Failure to fasten a seat belt is among the most common traffic violations in Wisconsin and resulted in 41,654 traffic convictions last year.
+“As always, our goal is voluntary compliance with traffic laws,” Chief Scott Marquardt said.
+“But when officers observe violations, they’ll stop and talk with motorists to help ensure everyone is travelling safely and responsibly.”

-During Click It or Ticket, WisDOT will use designated federal funds to support enhanced law enforcement efforts, TV, radio and other public education messages.
-Electronic message signs along major highways will also display buckle up reminders.
+Last year (2019) in Wisconsin, there were 41,654 traffic convictions for failure to wear a seat belt.

 (0) comments